DMaz009/zesearch-frontend/README.md

 ### User Stories:

--As a user, I want to be able track studies I read so that I can build on previous information.
+1. As a user, I want to be able track studies I read so that I can build on previous information.
--As a user, I want to be able to rate the studies I read so I can define the importance and value the study provided.
+2. As a user, I want to be able to rate the studies I read so I can define the importance and value the study provided.
--As a user, I want to input my own summary from my research review to increase comprehension.
+3. As a user, I want to input my own summary from my research review to increase comprehension.
--As a user, I want to be able to update my study cards when new information comes in.
+4. As a user, I want to be able to update my study cards when new information comes in.
--As a user, I want to be able to delete studies that have been disproven.
+5. As a user, I want to be able to delete studies that have been disproven.